Private law: History

 In the modern era, Charles-Louis Montesquieu (1689–1755) amplified supremely this distinction: International (law of nations), Public (politic law) and Private (civil law) Law, in his major work: (On) The Spirit of the Law (1748).
 "Considered as inhabitants of so great a planet, which necessarily contains a variety of nations, they have laws relating to their mutual intercourse, which is what we call the law of nations.
 As members of a society that must be properly supported, they have laws relating to the governors and the governed, and this we distinguish by the name of politic law.
 They have also another sort of law, as they stand in relation to each other; by which is understood the civil law."

 Private law in common law jurisdictions

 The concept of private law in common law countries is somewhat broader, as it also encompasses private relationships between governments and individuals or other entities.
-In other words, relationships between governments and individuals based on contract or tort law are governed by private law and fall outside the scope of public law.
+In other words, relationships between governments and individuals governed by contract or tort law are private-law relationships and fall outside the scope of public law.

 European Union law

-The European Commission and the European Council have stated a desire to achieve greater approximation of private law across its (now) 27 member states of the European Union, including within the fields of contract law, property law and family law.
-In regard to contract law, it the Commission and Council have argued that there are problems resulting from divergences in this field of law across the EU, and in regard to family law, the Council suggests that this field is "a possible subject for a discussion on ... approximation".
+The European Commission and the European Council have stated a desire to achieve greater approximation of private law across its (now) 27 member states of the European Union, including within the fields of contract law, property law, and family law.
+Regarding contract law, it the Commission and Council have argued that there are problems resulting from divergences in this field of law across the EU, and regarding family law, the Council suggests that this field is "a possible subject for a discussion on ... approximation".